-I began doing Bright Line Eating in October of 2016, and as I’ve shared, I’ve moved away from that way of eating.
-And while I’ve been exploring a mindful eating approach to deepening my relationship with food, I have no regrets about my time spent in BLE, and am endlessly grateful for the role that the program has had in my journey.
+I began doing Bright Line Eating in October of 2016, and as I’ve shared, I’ve since moved away from it.
+And while I’ve worked hard to heal my relationship with food and am now an advocate for a more conscious path with food, I have no regrets about my time spent in BLE, and am grateful for the role that the program has had in my journey.

-In this post thought I would share the biggest lessons and tools that I took away from the Bright Line Eating programs and community.
-Here they are in no particular order.
+Here are the biggest lessons and tools that I took away from the Bright Line Eating programs and community.

 Lesson #1: Hunger doesn’t have to be an emergency.